digonfernan/digonfernan/README.md

 An ex-civil engineer audacious (or crazy) enough to dive into the ocean of data science.

-I have a passion for solving complex problems, and along the way I've found that being a data detective is more fun than building concrete structures.
+I have a passion for solving complex problems, and along the way I've found that being a data detective is more fun than building concrete and steel structures.

 Driven by curiosity, I am always committed to learning the best methods and tools.